 The rebuilt stone arch bridge across the Neretva River at Mostar.

-The roughly triangular-shaped Bosnia & Herzegovina is bordered on the north, west, and south by Croatia, on the east by Serbia, on the southeast by Montenegro, and on the southwest by the Adriatic Sea along a narrow extension of the country.
+B&H is bordered to the north by Herzegovina, to the west and south by Croatia, to the east by Serbia, to the southeast by Montenegro and the southwest by the Adriatic Sea.